 Children learn in context, they learn by authentic experiences and if we single out only one letter the entire week not only is that a artificial environment we are probably missing out on some lessons about other letters that could be coming up throughout the week.
 This is also why I include books with my crafts so that your child can make connections from reading, listening and doing the crafts and other activities.
-Children learn in so many ways , if we offer diverse experiences they are more likely to not only hold onto the knowledge but also thirst for it.
+Children learn in so many ways, if we offer diverse experiences they are more likely to not only hold onto the knowledge but also thirst for it.

 Another question that is often asked is which do you start with first upper or lowercase letters?

 That said if I was teaching in a classroom today or writing a curriculum I would do both at the same time.
-Children see so many uppercase letter sin toys and books but they need lowercase knowledge to be strong before learning to read .
+Children see so many uppercase letters in toys and books but they need lowercase knowledge to be strong before learning to read .
 This is how I have taught my daughter and it’s worked very naturally.

 We also have our Letter of The Week theme posts .
 These bring together a number of activities and crafts for each letter.
-I am still compiling these so check back for the rest!

 A Theme